GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSImg-DRTutorial/ex1_gnirsim_twostars_dataset.rst

 * Darks for the science frames
 * Flats, as a sequence of lamps-on and lamps-off exposures

-Here is the files breakdown.
+Here is the breakdown of the files.
 They are included in a tutorial data package.
 They can also be downloaded from the Gemini Observatory Archive (GOA).

 +---------------+----------------------------------------------+